 2ch-b.
 The V-CHF update the CDR.

 2ch-c.
-If a H-CHF was selected a Charging Data Request [Update] is sent to H-CHF with QBC and/or FBC information, when the enabled triggers are met, and for FBC it may include a request for quota.
+If a H-CHF was selected a Charging Data Request [Update] is sent to H-CHF, when the enabled triggers are met, and optionally include a request for quota.

 2ch-d.
 The H-CHF update a CDR.